Ellipsometric Identification of Transition from Layered Metal-dielectric Film to Hyperbolic Metamaterial: Experimental and Simulation Details

 The J.A.
 Woollam Co, Inc. CompleteEASE\textregistered\, Software\cite{CompleteEASE} is used for modeling of optical constants and for regression analysis to obtain layer thicknesses and a goodness-of-fit, which is reported as root mean square error (MSE).\cite{CompleteEASE} The description of MSE and its relation to $\Psi$ and $\Delta$ are shown in SI Section I.2.1.

 The modeling of the films is done in four consecutive stages.
 The cleaned silicon wafer substrate is modeled first using the native oxide model provided by the Woollam CompleteEASE\textregistered\, Software (MSE and native oxide thickness reported in SI Section I.2.2).
 This model is used as a substrate layer without adjustment for all further modeling.
 Next, the alumina layer is modeled by modifying the CompleteEASE\textregistered\, built-in Cauchy model for \ce{Al2O3} to reflect the optical properties of alumina deposited using e-beam evaporation.\cite{aluminafilmRI, houskaOverviewOpticalProperties2012} The silver layer is defined as a composite \ce{Ag-Ge} layer and modeled using the CompleteEASE\textregistered\, general oscillator model.
 A combination of Drude, Lorentz and Cody-Lorentz oscillators are used to reflect the layer of silver with the germanium seed layer.\cite{SilveronGeRI}.
-Optical constants of the constituent layers are checked to be consistent with those reported in the literature for \ce{Al2O3} and \ce{Ag-Ge} layers and along with MSE and thickness calibrations provided in SI Section I.2.3 and I.2.4, respectively.
-Additionally, an equivalent of \ref{fig:epsilon} is constructed with the obtained optical constants and layer thicknesses for \ce{Al2O3} and \ce{Ag-Ge} (SI Section I.3).
-The layered films are modeled as a multilayer model with a silicon wafer substrate, and alternating \ce{Al2O3} and \ce{Ag-Ge} layers culminating in the \ce{Al2O3} protection layer (see \ref{fig:SamplesControlsXsectionHMM}).
+The reported optical constants for individual layers of \ce{Al2O3} (Fig. S4) and \ce{Ag-Ge} (Fig. S6) are checked to be consistent with those reported in the literature.
+MSE and thickness calibration details for the individual layers are provided in SI Section I.2.3 and I.2.4, respectively.
+Based on the optical constants and layer thicknesses, the parallel and perpendicular components of the electric permittivity tensor for \ce{Al2O3} and \ce{Ag-Ge} system studied here, are predicted using Eqn.
+3 (SI Section I.3, Fig. S7).
+Subsequently, the layered films are modeled as a multilayer model with a silicon wafer substrate, and alternating \ce{Al2O3} and \ce{Ag-Ge} layers culminating in the \ce{Al2O3} protection layer (see \ref{fig:SamplesControlsXsectionHMM}).
+Here, a single period comprises two layers, \ce{Al2O3} and \ce{Ag-Ge}.
 For films with more than one period, a technique known as parameter coupling is employed to keep the number of fitting parameters in the model constant.\cite{ParameterCoupling} Parameter coupling is a built-in feature of CompleteEASE\textregistered\,, wherein the relationship between two layer parameters is defined.
-It assumes that every alternative repeating layer has the same thickness.
+It assumes that every alternative repeating layer has the same thickness and optical constants.
 This assumption, truly represents the periodic multilayer character of the film as fabricated.
 The reduction in fitting parameters simplifies the system and also reduces error propagation from multiple fit parameters.
 The data for three independently fabricated samples of each film are simultaneously fitted for both angles of incidence and reported in \ref{tbl:thick}.